sayan112/RoadToFullTimeServiceBased/Dbms/DBMS.md

 27. What are the differences between OLTP and OLAP?

-    = ***OLTP*** stands for Online Transaction Processing, is a class of software applications capable of supporting transaction-oriented programs.
+    = ***OLTP  Online Transaction Processing*** stands for, is a class of software applications capable of supporting transaction-oriented programs.
 An important attribute of an OLTP system is its ability to maintain concurrency.
 OLTP systems often follow a decentralized architecture to avoid single points of failure.
 These systems are generally designed for a large audience of end-users who conduct short transactions.
 Queries involved in such databases are generally simple, need fast response times, and return relatively few records.
 A number of transactions per second acts as an effective measure for such systems.

     Every industry in today’s world use OLTP system to record their transactional data.
 The main concern of OLTP systems is to enter, store and retrieve the data.
 They covers all day to day operations such as purchasing, manufacturing, payroll, accounting, etc.of an organization.
 Such systems have large numbers of user which conduct short transaction.
 It supports simple database query so the response time of any user action is very fast.